 First and foremost, you’re going to need to prepare a few things to make sure everything goes smoothly.
 A honeycomb table can get quite messy over time if it’s used often, so having the right supplies on hand is paramount.

-In short, you want to get your hands on some of the following – I will link to the products on Amazon if you need to get any:
+In short, you want to get your hands on some of the following:

 While you’re at it, make sure to get the Zep Industrial Purple Degreaser which does a great job in removing that dirt and grime from your honeycomb table.
 In principle, you want a powerful degreaser for the job because the whole process can be quite demanding.
 It also couldn’t hurt to have a brush and a dustpan within reach.